Blake-K-Yeboah/dev-network/README.md

 # DevNetwork

-A social network for developers with plenty of cool features.
+A social network for developers with plenty of cool and useful features.
 Its built on the MERN stack and is deployed on Heroku.

 ## Features